dmolin/davidemolin_backbone/README.md

   common: require('../common')
 };
 ```
-Then I loaded this dependency from both the Module index and the view;
+Then I loaded this dependency from the view.
+I can remove it from the module index, since it's of no use there:

 ```javascript
 //file: module index.js